Living on an Island

 The themes of the song are isolation, friendship, partying and drugs, specifically cocaine.
-Every verse ends with the 'line' (also referenced multiple times and further proof of drug theme) "and we'll get high".
-Despite the very obvious drug references, the single does not appear to have been banned by the BBC and became a top 20 hit single in the UK; making it to no. 16.
+Every verse ends with the 'line' (also referenced multiple times and a further indication of the drug theme) "and we'll get high".
+The song reached no. 16 in the UK singles chart.

-As with the 'penguin' theme started with the previous "Whatever You Want" single, the first 100,000 copies of "Living on an Island" were issued with a picture sleeve featuring several penguins enjoying Antarctic conditions.
+The first 100,000 copies of "Living on an Island" were issued with a picture sleeve featuring several penguins enjoying Antarctic conditions.
 In addition, the music video features footage of penguins interspersed with footage of the band miming the song on a soundstage.